Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Over (148.5)

-Texas has gone 17-16-0 against the spread, while Xavier's ATS record this season is 17-15-0.
-In terms of hitting the over, games involving the Longhorns are 15-18-0 and the Musketeers are 20-12-0.
-The teams score 158.9 points per game, 10.4 more points than this matchup's total.
-Texas is 7-3 against the spread and 7-3 overall over its last 10 games, while Xavier has gone 5-5 against the spread and 7-3 overall.
+Texas is 17-16-0 against the spread this season compared to Xavier's 17-15-0 ATS record.
+The Longhorns have a 15-18-0 record going over the point total, while games involving the Musketeers have a record of 20-12-0 when it comes to hitting the over.
+The teams score an average of 158.9 points per game, 10.4 more points than this matchup's total.
+Texas is 7-3 against the spread and 7-3 overall over its last 10 contests, while Xavier has gone 5-5 against the spread and 7-3 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.